 Only certain types of bee die when they sting.
 Honey bees leave behind their stinger and part of their abdomen following stinging a human or a dog, and die.
 This means they are unable to sting again.
 Other types of bees, including bumble bees, are able to remove their stinger without damaging their bodies.
 Wasps and hornets can sting multiple times and do not die.

-How long does it take for an allergic reaction from a bee sting to appear?
+How long does it take for a reaction from a bee sting to appear?

-Most allergic reactions happen within 10 minutes of the sting, but can happen up to a few hours afterwards.
-It’s important to keep a close eye on your dog following the sting.
-Initial anaphylactic reactions happen less than 10 minutes after a sting, but a second reaction is possible anytime in the next 72 hours, so it may be that the vet hospitalises your pet for a few days, if a severe reaction has occurred.
+Most reactions happen within 10 minutes of the sting, but can happen up to a few hours afterwards.
+It’s important to keep a close eye on your dog, as initial anaphylactic reactions happen less than 10 minutes after a sting, but a second reaction is possible anytime in the next 72 hours.
+It may be that the vet hospitalises your pet for a few days, if a severe reaction has occurred.

 When should I see a vet?

-Visit a vet if your pet is showing any signs of an allergic reaction.
+Visit a vet if your pet is showing any signs of a reaction.
 Swelling, respiratory distress, collapse or seizures should all be counted as signs of an emergency.
 Your dog may need to visit a vet if mild symptoms do not resolve with bathing and ice packing.